 Business should know how to solve disputes by validating the claim and authorizing the deduction; this can reduce the overdue balance and improve cash flow, and solves customer disputes faster

 Businesses should engage and build stronger relationships with customers with services such as offering customer service

 Businesses should offer customers multiple payment choices, including credit card, PayPal, or invoice-based billing.

 An automated payment collection system called dunning management is activated every time a payment fails.
 A Dunning Management System knows the customer’s past payment behavior and any other detail regarding the customer’s payment information.

-With this process, they have an insight into cardholder names and expiration dates to automatically inform customers of any billing or credit card-related issues.
-Customers are notified of the payment failure via email, SMS, or in-app notifications.
+With this process, they have an insight into cardholder names and expiration dates to inform customers of any billing or credit card-related issues automatically.
+Customers are notified of payment failure via email, SMS, or in-app notifications.
 After that, the payment recovery process begins.

 Dunning management enables businesses to reach out to customers in advance to adjust their payment methods.
 It further allows them to avoid service disruptions and provide a pleasant customer experience.
 This can benefit the business by reducing income loss due to involuntary churn.

 On the other hand, effective dunning management can help you recover a significant part of annual recurring revenue or, on average, 9% of your monthly Recurring Revenue (MRR) and reduce subscriber attrition.

 Good dunning management software enables a business to:

 - Set up intelligent retries for failed payments